taylorconor/p2psc/doc/mediator.md

 longer needed for the rest of the session.

 ## Coordinating a Peer handshake
-When both Peers are online and wish to connect with each other, the Mediator must send a [`PeerIdentification`](protocol.md#a_peer-identification) message to the Peer that registered with the Mediator first (the _Client_).
+When both Peers are online and wish to connect with each other, the Mediator must send a [`PeerDisconnect`](protocol.md#a_peer-disconnect) message to the Peer that registered with the Mediator last (the _Peer_).
+This message should include the IP and port of the Peer as observed by the Mediator.
+This will allow the Peer to set up a listening socket to listen for a P2P connection from the Peer that registered with the Mediator first (the _Client_).

+The Mediator must also send a [`PeerIdentification`](protocol.md#a_peer-identification) message to the Peer that registered with the Mediator first (the _Client_).
 The Mediator includes the other Peer's observed IP and port in this message.
 Any timeout or other communication error observed by the Mediator is considered an error, and the Mediator will close its connection to both Peers involved in the Peer handshake in such an event.

+The Mediator should guarantee that the `PeerDisconnect` message is received by the Peer before it sends the `PeerIdentification`, so that the Peer is already listening by the time the Client becomes aware of its IP and port.